 GPT promotes an inclusive workplace where employee differences like sexuality, sex, gender identity, race, beliefs, age or abilities are valued.
 The unique skills, perspectives and experience that our employees possess promote greater creativity and innovation that better reflect and serve the needs of our diverse customer base, ultimately driving improved business performance.

-GPT is committed to creating a diverse and inclusive workplace by providing equal opportunity in all aspects of employment, including recruitment, learning & talent development, promotion and remuneration, and is compliant with the Workplace Gender Equality Act 2012.
+We are committed to creating a diverse and inclusive workplace by providing equal opportunity in all aspects of employment, including recruitment, learning and talent development, promotion and remuneration, and is compliant with the Workplace Gender Equality Act 2012.

 GPT understands that executive sponsorship and commitment is key to creating meaningful change and thus a Diversity & Inclusion Working Group (DIWG) was established in 2014.
 Chaired by our CEO Bob Johnston, the DIWG includes representatives from all genders and levels of the business who come together to develop, implement, monitor and report on the Group's diversity initiatives in a number of key focus areas, including:

-While GPT’s workforce is 52 per cent female, the distribution of females across occupations and levels is uneven.
-At the senior levels of the business, females occupy 35 per cent of roles in the top quartile by base pay, and 33 per cent of Non-Executive Director roles on the GPT Board.
+GPT’s workforce is 56 per cent female, with females occupying 46 per cent of roles in the top quartile by base pay and 37 per cent of Non-Executive Directors on the GPT Board.

 - Attract and recruit qualified female candidates;